jaxxstorm/leebriggs.co.uk/_posts/2022-05-04-deploying-kubernetes-clusters-in-absurd-languages.md

 ![HCL](/img/hcl.png)

 ## Perl

+{% include note.html content="The code for the Perl example can be found [here](https://github.com/jaxxstorm/pulumi-examples/tree/main/perl/aws/eks)" %}

 In the midst of this conversation, my good friend and colleague [Paul Stack](https://twitter.com/stack72) said something that got my interest: